swaptacular/swpt_trade/README.md

   1. **One "solver" server.**

-  This server periodically performs "trading turns", gathering currencies information, together with buy and sell offers, and analyzing (and "solving") them so as to propose a list of transactions that will be beneficial for all the participants.
+  This server periodically performs *trading turns*, gathering currencies information, together with buy and sell offers, and analyzing (and "solving") them so as to propose a list of transactions that will be beneficial for all the participants.